 The Geauga County Good Deeds Program

 Your Geauga County Recorder, Sharon C. Gingerich, Geauga County Probate/Juvenile Judge, Tim Grendell, and several area attorneys are offering a deed review service to the residents of Geauga County called The Good Deeds Program.
-The Geauga County Department on Aging will also take part in this program by offering this Program to residents 60 years of age and over through their legal assistance plan.
+The Geauga County Department on Aging will offer legal assistance to residents 60 years of age and over through their legal assistance plan.

 Please see the brochure below for an explanation of this Program.
 We hope that whether or not you participate in this program, you will begin to think about your deeds, wills, and estate planning and contact your own attorney.

 To make an appointment with the Department on Aging, call (440) 279-2130.